An exact characterization of saturation for permutation matrices: Even-length spanning oscillations starting with l

 Note the irregularities at the beginning and the end.
 Notably, $L_2', R_2', L_{m-1}', R_{m-1}'$ are not used in the construction. $L_1'$ and $R_m'$ are not used, either, but they are empty anyway, since $x_1 = \ell$ and $x_m = r$.
 See \cref{fig:S'_exm} for an example.

 We claim that the $k$-th row of $S'(P,X)$ is expandable.
 Indeed, for each $i$ with $3 \le i \le m-2$, adding a 1-entry in the $k$-th row between $L_i'$ and $R_i'$ will complete a copy of $P$ with $L_i'$ and $R_i'$.
 Moreover, adding a 1-entry in the $k$-th row to the left of $R_1'$ or to the right of $L_m'$ will complete a copy of $P$.
+By construction, this covers the whole $k$-th row.

-As in the previous section, we will not directly use $S'(P,X)$, but rather a modified construction that preserves the expandable row.
-In the following, we will slightly abuse notation by writing $L_s'$ ($R_s'$) for the subsets of $E(S'(P,X))$ that correspond to $L_s'$ ($R_s'$).
+As in the \cref{sec:sur-wit}, we will not directly use $S'(P,X)$, but rather a modified construction that preserves the expandable row.
+We do this to avoid that two different parts of the construction (i.e., $L_i' \cup R_i'$ for $i \in [m]$) overlap vertically.
+This reduces the number of ways $P$ could appear in the constructed matrix, and thus makes the analysis much easier.

+In the following, we will slightly abuse the notation by writing $L_s'$ ($R_s'$) for the subsets of~$E(S'(P,X))$ that correspond to $L_s'$ ($R_s'$).

 Let $S(P,X)$ be a $((2m-6)k+1) \times (m-2)k$ matrix, constructed as follows.
-Start with a copy of $S'(P,X)$, shifted down by $(m-4)k$ rows, such that the expandable $k$-th row of $S(P,X)$ corresponds to the $(m-3)k$-th row of $S'(P,X)$.
-Now, for each $s \in \{5,6,\dots, m-1, m-2, m\}$, take all 1-entries in $L_s' \cup R_s'$ that are above the $((m-3)k-1)$-th row (i.e., at least two rows above the expandable row), and move them up by $(s-4)k$ rows.
+Start with a copy of $S'(P,X)$, shifted down by $(m-4)k$ rows, such that the expandable $k$-th row of~$S'(P,X)$ corresponds to the $(m-3)k$-th row of $S(P,X)$.
+Now, for each ${s \in \{5,6,\dots, m-1, m-2, m\}}$, take all 1-entries in $L_s' \cup R_s'$ that are above the $((m-3)k-1)$-th row (i.e., at least two rows above the expandable row), and move them up by $(s-4)k$ rows.
 Similarly, for each $s \in \{1, 3, 4, \dots, m-4 \}$, take all 1-entries in $L_s' \cup R_s'$ that are below the $((m-3)k+1)$-th row (i.e., at least two rows below the expandable row), and move them down by $(m-s-3)k$ rows. \Cref{fig:big-constr-sketch} shows the rough structure of $S(P,X)$ when $m = 12$ and $X$ is tall.

 Let $L_s$ ($R_s$) denote the the modified set of entries in $S(P,X)$ corresponding to $L_s'$ ($R_s'$).
-Clearly, $L_s$ and $R_s$ still form a partial occurrence of $P$ with a single 1-entry missing between them in the $(m-3)k$-th row, and $R_1$, $L_m$ similarly form occurrences when adding a 1-entry in the left- or rightmost part of that row.
+Clearly, $L_s$ and $R_s$ still form a partial occurrence of $P$ with a single 1-entry missing between them in the $(m-3)k$-th row.
+Similarly, $R_1$ and $L_m$ form occurrences when adding a 1-entry in the left- or rightmost part of that row.
 Thus: \begin{lemma} If $X$ is a traversal of $P$, then $S(P,X)$ has an expandable row. \end{lemma}

 Note that the construction used in \Cref{sec:4-trav} can be seen as a special case of both $S(P,X)$ and $S'(P,X)$ when $m=4$.